CBD – Cannabidiol

 The hemp plant, which grows up to four meters high, contains over 60 different cannabinoids.
 In commercial or industrial hemp, CBD is the cannabinoid with the highest concentration.
 These legally cultivable varieties contain hardly any THC, which has a psychoactive effect, but a lot of CBD.

 CBD does not have a psychoactive effect!
 Psychoactive substances can cause negative changes in the psyche and consciousness and can affect the perception, thinking, feeling and acting and, especially at higher doses, cause acute poisoning or even have life-threatening effects.
-CBD, however, has various medically desirable properties and does not cause any relevant side effects even in high doses.
-The intake of CBD is considered to be extremely safe.
+However, it has various medically desirable properties and does not cause any relevant side effects even in high doses.
+The intake is considered to be extremely safe.

 CBD in the video